 Occupying 30 acres between Drayton and Whitaker Street, Forsyth is Savannah’s answer to NYC’s Central Park.
-It’s not as massive as its counterpart, but blends more seamlessly into the city, and has long been a part of its history.
+It’s not as massive as its counterpart, but blends seamlessly into the city, and has always formed a part of its identity.

 Though the northern third of the park is shaded and tree-filled, the rest is wide open, with flat lawns that host weekend picnics and pick-up sports.
 There’s a café, a visitors center and an open-air stage for summer concerts, as well as something I’d never heard of before: a Fragrant Garden for the Blind.
 The gate was locked, but I stuck my nose through the bars and took a long whiff.
 It smelled of trash and roses.